With summer ending in Bend, now is a great time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters need to be replaced every several months, depending on the model you use.
+Furnace filters should be changed every several months, depending on the type you use.

-Unsure when you last replaced yours?
-Take it out and tilt it toward the light.
-If light isn’t visible, replace it.
+Can’t remember when you last replaced yours?
+Take it out and angle it toward the light.
+If there’s no light visible, get a new one.

 3. Clean the Inside